qtc-de/remote-method-guesser/docs/rmg/method-guessing.md

 }
 ```

-This exception is used to determine invalid remote methods during method guessing.
+The second exception can be used to determine invalid remote methods during method guessing.
 In case of an existing
 method call, ``UnicastServerRef`` goes ahead and unmarshals the call arguments by using the methods parameter
-types that were obtained using reflection:
+types that are obtained using reflection:

 ```java
 Class<?>[] types = method.getParameterTypes();